-Gambling clients are not typically mandated and tend not to just walk into our agencies for services, unless they are at a critical breaking point such as suicidal.
-Because of this, our programs need to seek out potential gamblers in need of treatment.
-This is done through client-finding outreach.
-Client-finding outreach entails making connections with other allied health and behavioral health professionals to assist them in identifying potential gambling problems within their customers and creating a referral pathway to a gambling treatment agency.
+Courts do not typically mandate gamblers to treatment, and people with gambling issues tend to not just walk into agencies for services, unless they are at a critical breaking point such as considering suicide.
+Because of this, programs need to seek out potential gamblers in need of treatment.
+This is done through client finding outreach.
+Client finding outreach entails making connections with other health and behavioral health professionals to assist them in identifying customers with potential gambling problems and creating a referral pathway to a gambling treatment agency.